Equidistribution without stability for toric surface maps: Introduction

 The literature concerning equidistribution in holomorphic and rational dynamics is by now very large.
 Sources that we have not already mentioned include, but are hardly limited to, \cite{FoSi95,Dil96,FAVRE_GUEDJ,FAVRE_THESIS,GUEDJ_VOL1,GUEDJ_VOL2,DS,TAFLIN,PROTIN,BLR}.
 We encourage the reader to consult with these to learn more about the specific issues we address here as well as ones we do not touch, such as subvarieties of higher codimension, meromorphic correspondences, and speed of convergence problems.

 We note the very interesting alternative treatment of `homogeneous' positive closed currents on smooth toric varieties by Babaee and Huh \cite{BaHu17}, which they used to disprove a variant of the Hodge conjecture.
-Babaee \cite{Bab23} has recently used the same approach to construct invariant currents for some simple (in particular, algebraically stable) monomial maps.
+Babaee \cite{Bab23} has recently used the same approach to construct invariant currents for some simple (in particular, algebraically stable) monomial maps. {We also stress that we are certainly not the first to make use of the inverse limit of the set of toric varieties in a given dimension.
+See for instance the recent paper \cite{Bot22} which considers (using different terminology and notation) the inverse limit $\rzt$ of all toric surfaces and the corresponding vector space $\hoo(\rzt)$, conceived of as equivalence classes of `toric $b$-divisors' (a subset of what we here call toric currents).
+On the strictly cohomological level, it was shown much more generally in \cite{FuSt97} that the inverse limit of the cohomology rings over all toric varieties of fixed dimension $d$ is isomorphic to the McMullen polytope algebra in $\R^d$.}

+Note also that the dynamics of toric rational mappings has been studied from the perspective of itegrable systems and cluster algebras; see \cite{MO} and the references therein.

 To close we briefly summarize the contents of each section that follows. \begin{itemize} \item[\S\ref{sec:background}] supplies background concerning complex surfaces, rational maps and currents. \item[\S\ref{sec:rztoric}] reviews toric surfaces and introduces the inverse limit $\rzt$ of such surfaces. \item[\S\ref{sec:maps}] introduces and proves the foundational facts about toric maps. \item[\S\ref{sec:volumes}] proves the key volume estimate Theorem \ref{thm:volshrink}. \item[\S\ref{sec:currents}] analyzes the relationship between positive closed $(1,1)$ currents on $\torus$ and those on toric surfaces. \item[\S\ref{sec:tcurrents}] introduces the spaces of toric classes and toric currents on $\rzt$. \item[\S\ref{sec:actions}] introduces and analyzes the pullback and pushforward actions induced by a toric map on toric classes and currents. \item[\S\ref{sec:monomial}] gives the proof of Theorem \ref{thm:mainC} as well as the statement and proof of an equidistribution result for monomial maps that parallels Theorem \ref{thm:mainA}. \item[\S\ref{sec:invcurrents}] provides the proofs of Theorems \ref{thm:mainA} and \ref{thm:mainD}. \end{itemize}